-The painting - a gift from David Courchene, president of the Manitoba Indian Brotherhood, to Dr. Earl S. Hershfield, associate medical director of the D. A. Stewart Centre - was preparations for the Christmas Seal Campaign.
+The painting - a gift from David Courchene, president of the Manitoba Indian Brotherhood, to Dr. Earl S. Hershfield, associate medical director of the D. A. Stewart Centre - was preparations for the Christmas Seal presented at a recent banquet, marking the opening of a year-long Pow-Wow to commemorate the 100th anniversary of the signing of Treaty No. 1 (at Lower Fort Garry in August 1871) between the Crown and the Chippewa and Cree Indians of Manitoba.